Veteran U.S. diplomat Richardson fails to secure release of Americans jailed in Venezuela

 "We regret that we were not able to secure the release of the Americans.
 Our thoughts are with the families of the 6 Citgo executives - Tomeu Vadell, Alirio Zambrano, Jose Luis Zambrano, Gustavo Cardenas, Jorge Toledo, and Jose Angel Pereira - as well as with former Green Berets Luke Denman and Airan Berry," he added.

-The U.S. State Department did not immediately respond to a request for comment.

-The special forces soldiers were arrested in May for leading a failed incursion attempt aimed at capturing Maduro.
+The former U.S. Army Special Forces soldiers were arrested in May for leading a failed incursion attempt aimed at capturing Maduro.

 The Citgo executives have been imprisoned since 2017 on allegations of embezzlement, which the U.S. government and the executives' lawyers have said are baseless.